In the wake of Sandy’s last and worst attack of the 2015 season, here’s what the lesser outlets are saying. Reflect and enjoy. —B. Keyes, I. Woolley

 Then Sandy’s manure changes.
 By the end of her killing spree she’s passing spherical clumps of nearly-intact bodies.
 They might be stripped of their clothes, missing an arm or a leg, or perhaps their pelvic contents, but they’re easily identifiable from the average Photo of the Victim in Happier Times.

 “See: she’s barely taken a chunk out of these people,” says Bloom.
 “Which tells us she wasn’t killing because she had to.
 Not at that point.
-It might have started out [as a matter of necessity], but when she’d had her fill she just kept going .”
+It might have started out [as a matter of hunger], but after she’d had her fill she just kept going .”

 Why, I wonder?